 There are available treatments for nail fungus.
-Nail fungus is caused by acrylic nails.
-They are simple treatments that may not require the visitation of any doctors, except the situation is out of your control.
+Acrylic nails cause nail fungus.
+They are simple treatments that may not require the visitation of doctors, except if the situation is out of your control.

 Below are some nail fungus treatments you can use: